- Sci-fi comic about ancient things people find in melting icebergs

 It was a very special cat indeed!

 It seemed both strange and exciting to Lynn York that the marble cat had been there long before her birth and that even her great grandfather couldn’t remember who built the fountain and put all the statues in the park.
 There were statues of warriors armed to the teeth and of pretty girls in elvish dresses.
 There was a statue of a huntress holding a bow, ready to shoot; a statue of a little boy who looked scared and lost… All they were wonderfully, masterfully crafted by the same hand.
-But the cat, the cat stood in the very center of the marble crowd like a true ruler of the motionless world.
+But the cat, the cat stood in the very centre of the marble crowd like a true ruler of the motionless world.

 Soon, Lynn started coming to the park more often, staying longer and longer each time, becoming more and more estranged from the loud, laughing, cursing, pushy “real world”.